-- For each gate G1 do the following - Perform a backward depth-first search starting at G1 along clear paths.
+- 1) For each gate G1 do the following:: - a) Perform a backward depth-first search starting at G1 along clear paths.
 A clear path is one that excludes barrier gates and feedback signals except for barrier gates at the beginning or end of the path.
 This prevents a feedback from forming a directed circuit that includes more than one barrier gate, which would place more than one token on the circuit, forming an unsafe directed circuit.

-- For each gate G2 found in the backward depth-first search, determine the number of signals covered if a feedback signal is added from G1 to G2. - Calculate the score for a feedback signal from G1 to G2. - If the score is the best seen so far for any G1, save the feedback signal as the current best. - Add the best feedback signal seen to the netlist and mark as safe all the signals that are covered by it.
+- b) For each gate G2 found in the backward depth-first search, determine the number of signals covered if a feedback signal is added from G1 to G2. - c) Calculate the score for a feedback signal from G1 to G2. - d) If the score is the best seen so far for any G1, save the feedback signal as the current best. - 2) Add the best feedback signal seen to the netlist and mark as safe all the signals that are covered by it.

 The principle goal of this scoring function is to minimize the number of feedbacks inserted into the PL netlist, and is thus area-oriented.
-In section VI, we discuss a performance-oriented approach to feedback insertion.
+In Section VI, we discuss a performance-oriented approach to feedback insertion.

-Figure 5 illustrates the mapping of a clocked circuit to a PL circuit with $k = \infty$ and p = 0 used in the scoring function.
-It is evident from Figure 5(d) that multiple solutions exist to feedback insertion for liveness and safety.
+Fig. 5 illustrates the mapping of a clocked circuit to a PL circuit with $k=\infty$ and p=0 used in the scoring function.
+It is evident from Fig. 5(d) that multiple solutions exist to feedback insertion for liveness and safety.
 For example, feedback f1 was inserted to cover signals s3 and s10.
-Feedback f1 originates from gate u4 and terminates on gate u2, where the inputs to u2 are two gate levels away tracing backwards from u4 inputs.
-Feedback f1 is said to have a path length = 2.
-However, s3 could also be covered by a feedback from u4 to u3 (a path length = 1), and s10 by a feedback from u3 to u2 (a path length = 1).
+Feedback f1 originates from gate s20 and terminates on gate s21 where the inputs to s22 are two gate levels away tracing backward from s24 inputs.
+Feedback s26 is said to have a path length s27.
+However, s3 could also be covered by a feedback from s26 (a path length s27), and s27 by a feedback from s28 (a path length s29).
 The effect of maximum allowable feedback path length on the performance of PL circuits and on the CPU time required for feedback insertion is discussed in Sections VI and VII, respectively.

 The clocked-to-PL translation algorithm has been proven to result in PL circuits that are delay-insensitive, but display the same cyclic, synchronous, deterministic behavior as the clocked netlist [3].
-Many example circuits have been translated and compared to their original clocked netlist implementations[7][8][10].
-Section IV discusses modifications to the feedback insertion rules to support early evaluation.
+Many example circuits have been translated and compared to their original clocked netlist implementations [7], [8], [10].
+Section IV discusses modifications to the feedback insertion rules to support EE.
 The safety and liveness of external inputs are handled at the VHDL testbench level during simulation; the PL netlist provides a feedback output to the testbench for each input, and accepts a feedback input from the testbench for each output.
 The same token marking rules are applied to these feedbacks as are applied in the clocked-to-PL transformation process.

 III.
-Related Work
+RELATED WORK